2015 Baltimore Ravens season: Week 8: Baltimore Ravens 29, San Diego Chargers 26

 The Ravens were finally able to win a back and forth game, despite a poor showing from the defense, on a game-winning field goal from Justin Tucker.
 They improved to 2–6, but are still in last place in the AFC North because of their week 5 loss to the Browns.

 Already missing Terrell Suggs for the season, the Ravens suffered another setback and this time Steve Smith, Sr. left the game with a ruptured Achilles tendon.
 The Ravens later announced that the injury will keep him out for the rest of the season.

 Week 9: Bye Week

 No game.
 Baltimore had a bye week.

 Week 10: Jacksonville Jaguars 22, Baltimore Ravens 20

 The Ravens were on the cusp of victory despite giving up the ball on three consecutive drives by two Joe Flacco interceptions and a Flacco lost fumble.
-However, on the last play of the game Elvis Dumervil sacked Jaguars QB Blake Bortles by grabbing onto his face mask, putting them into field goal range with one more play, which kicker Jason Myers converted to win the game, sending the Ravens to 2–7.
+However, on the last play of the game Elvis Dumervil sacked Jaguars quarterback Blake Bortles by grabbing onto his face mask, putting them into field goal range with one more play, which kicker Jason Myers converted to win the game, sending the Ravens to 2–7.
 It was later revealed that in fact, the Jaguars had not set before the aforementioned play, in which case they would have been penalized for a false start, and the ensuing ten-second runoff would have ended the game with the Ravens winning 20–19.